 His operational tours include Division Officer, USS Stonewall Jackson (SSBN 634)(BLUE); Navigator, USS Miami (SSN 755), and Executive Officer, USS Dallas (SSN 700).
 He commanded USS Nebraska (SSBN 739)(GOLD) in Bangor, Washington.

 His previous shore and staff assignments include Operations Officer on the Staff of Commander, Submarine Squadron 4; Deputy Commander, Submarine Development Squadron Twelve, and Chief, Strategic Effects Division, in the Strategic Plans and Policy Directorate (J5) of the Joint Staff.
 Lahti also served as the fiftieth Commanding Officer of Naval Submarine Base New London, and the Chief of Staff at Navy Installations Command, and Director, Energy and Environmental Readiness Division, N45 OPNAV, and the 91st commandant, Naval District Washington.
 Lahti assumed duties as the 44th commander of Naval Forces Japan and Naval Region Japan July 14, 2021.

-His personal awards include the Legion of Merit (four awards), Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (five awards), the Navy and Marine Corps Achievement Medal and various unit and campaign medals.
+His awards include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, among other unit and campaign commendations.